-Developing Cultural Minds is a participatory training course (delivered on and offline) which has been taught in its various forms for the last 12 years.
-Using an interactive and exploratory approach, it enables participants to safely investigate some of the major complexities of racial and cultural discrimination in the UK, which helps participants gain an understanding and appreciation the experience of ethnic minorities.
+Developing Cultural Minds is a range of training programmes (delivered on and offline) which have been taught in its various forms for the last 12 years.
+Using an interactive and exploratory approach, it enables participants to safely investigate some of the major complexities of racial and cultural discrimination in the UK.

-The course has been proven to provide a space for people to discuss and explore sensitive issues related to race and privilege.
-The use of creativity provides a gentle buffer to allow participants to examine the issues from a safe distance.
+The courses have been proven to provide a space for people to discuss and explore sensitive issues related to race and the workplace.
+The use of true to life scenarios provide a gentle buffer to allow participants to examine the real issues from a safe distance.

-The course is tailored with the needs of the company/organisation at the forefront.
+The courses are tailored with the needs of the organisation at the fore.
 Therefore, no two courses are the same.
-However, typical elements usually include:
+However, typical elements often include:

 - Exploring privilege and its effect on others

 - Defining cultural assumptions, stereotypes, prejudice, and discrimination.